 A Windows Hardware Quality Labs warning may read something like “The software you are installing has not passed Windows Logo testing to check its compatibility with Windows” or “Windows can’t verify the publisher of this driver software”.

-Windows XP always follows this rule of Unsigned drivers, I mean a warning will be shown if the driver not able to pass the Windows Hardware Quality Labs Test.
+Windows XP always follows this rule of Unsigned drivers, I mean a warning will be shown if the driver is not able to pass the Windows Hardware Quality Labs Test.

 How to find and Install WHQL Drivers: